oscal-compass/compliance-trestle/docs/python_trestle_setup.md

-# Tutorial: Install trestle in a python virtual environment
+# Install trestle in a python virtual environment

-Here are step by step instructions to install trestle.

-## *Objective*

-Install trestle for manipulation of OSCAL documents.

-There are 3 short steps shown below before you can use trestle.
+There are a few things you need to to start using trestle:

 - Make sure you have a working and recent Python environment
 - Set up a Python virtual environment